bjkeller/no-blobby-you-know/README.md

 If you are going to do any coding, you'll also need **flow** (see [flowtype.org](http://flowtype.org))

 ##The code
 Flow and ES6 have a tense relationship, and while my goal was to take advantage of ES6 as much as possible, when flow says "Unimplemented: WHATEVER" then I stripped out my use of WHATEVER.
-At the moment this means

-1. ES6 module import
-2. let/const instead of var

-When flow catches up to the standard, and I notice, I'll shift it that way.
-Another tidbit specific to flow is the use of type aliases, which at the moment cannot be shared across modules.
-So, I've ended up putting shared aliases into blocks.
-Eventually, these will replaced by imports from the appropriate modules.
+At the moment, this is just let/const instead of var, since I decided that I could live with it complaining about ES6 module import.

 ##Using blobby.js
-the model for blobby is that the style and layout of the graph are maps from its components.
+The model for blobby is that the style and layout of the graph are maps from its components.
 Components of a graph, using flow types, are simply objects:

-    type Node = { id: number, label: string };
+    type Node = { id: string, label: string };
-    type Edge = { id: number, label: string, nodes: Array<Node> };
+    type Edge = { id: string, label: string, nodes: Array<Node> };
-    type Arc =  { id: number, label: string, src: Node, tgt: Node };
+    type Arc =  { id: string, label: string, src: Node, tgt: Node };

 where an Arc is actually just a simple edge.
 A Graph is simply a tuple of sets of these components.

+A graph is built from arrays for nodes, edges and arcs as in

+    var nodes = [ n1, n2, n3, n4, n5 ];
+    var edges = [ e3, e4, e1, e2 ];
+    var arcs = [ a1, a2, a3, a4 ];
+    var gph = blobby.createGraph(nodes,edges,arcs);

+The order of the hyperedges is used when rendering the graph (more below).

-A layout is determined by a map of type
+A layout is determined by the assignment of points to vertices, which can be specified using an object literal like

-    Node => Point

-this map induces maps

-    Edge => PointSet
-    Arc => (Point,Point)

-based on inclusion of nodes in a hyperedge or simple edge.
-The layout can be determined by an object literal that specifies the positions of each node by id.
-For example, a graph with five nodes might have positions set as

     var nodepos = {
       "1": { "x": 500, "y": 200 },